orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 # Pattern: NavigationControlFreak

 > Warning!
-There are some "home assignments" in this chapter.
-Do NOT complete them.
+Do NOT complete the homework assignments in this chapter.
 > Just read them, laugh, and toss them aside as you normally would.

 Control.
 That great feeling.
 You are the master.